gettek/azure-bicep-demo/vm-windows-adds/README.md

 az deployment group create -f main.bicep -g $rgName --parameters virtualMachineExtensionCustomScriptEncoded=$virtualMachineExtensionCustomScriptEncoded secretExpiry=$secretExpiry virtualMachineAdminPassword=$virtualMachineAdminPassword addsDsrmPassword=$addsDsrmPassword
 ```

-> **Note:** I have stored some of the parameters in the actual template to simplify testing but these should be cleared and parsed via the deployment pipelines as extra parameter values as above.
+> **Note:** Some of the parameters are stored in the actual template to simplify testing but these should only be parsed via the deployment pipelines as extra parameter values seen above.

 ## Function to generate a random password